 The realizing of this rainwater collection system is another example of our strategy to invest in tools and facilities in such a way that large groups can benefit, whereby our first focus is always on children.
 We have in 2018 provided a motorboat to guarantee the children of Bwama Primary School daily safe transport over Lake Bunyonyi, to which we added five landing docks to facilitate boarding and embarking the boat which the entire community uses for short mooring; in 2019 we constructed a Swimming Instruction Center from where we give swimming lessons for children, and earlier this year a second motorboat, serving the same purpose as the first, has arrived from the Netherlands.

 Credits for realizing the rainwater collection system go to Kabareebe Hardware, the company that has delivered all the parts needed for the construction as well as built the installation, and also to the team of Burimba Primary School and some parents who have in great ways volunteered in this project.
-Last but not least we thank Trap-In Uden for making this project financially possible, despite the problems that the corona crisis has caused also them!
+Last but not least we thank Trap-In Uden and an anonymous donator for making this project financially possible.

 We want to realize more rainwater collection systems at schools around Lake Bunyonyi in the near future.
 If you are interested in financially contributing to a project please visit the section ‘How You Can Help’.
 Please feel free to send us an e-mail in case you have any questions.
 Every contribution, no matter how small, will as always be highly appreciated and helps us realize our goals.